Dear folks,

 Hi,

-What was the time frame given to the employee to respond to the show cause notice ?
-As per principles of natural justice the opponent should be provided with sufficient time frame to submit the explanation defending his side.
+What was the timeframe given to the employee to respond to the show-cause notice?
+As per the principles of natural justice, the opponent should be provided with a sufficient timeframe to submit an explanation defending their side.
 You cannot proceed with unilateral disciplinary action.

 From India, Madras

-You may think of giving further more time by a reminder communication to offer his explanation to the SCN before proceeding the further action, which would be fair in dealing with disciplinary matters.
+You may think of giving more time by sending a reminder communication to allow him to offer his explanation to the SCN before taking further action.
+This approach would be fair when dealing with disciplinary matters.

 From India, Mumbai